raspberrypilearning/gpio-music-box/en/step_3.md

-## Playing sounds
+## Play sounds

-Now it's time to start writing your Python code.
-You can use any text editor or IDE to do this, but Mu is always an easy choice.
+Next, you will start to write your Python code.
+You can use any text editor or IDE to do this — Mu is always a good choice.

 ![mu-opening](mu-starting.png)

-The first stage of creating the instruments of your music box is to test to see if Python can play a few of the samples you have copied.
+To start to create the instruments of your music box, you need to test whether Python can play some of the samples that you have copied.

 [[[generic-python-playing-sound-files]]]

 --- task ---
-First you will need to import and initialise the pygame module for playing sound files.
+First, import and initialise the `pygame` module for playing sound files.

 ```python
 import pygame